 Royal Voluntary Service's £5million COVID-19 Emergency Appeal

-Help Royal Voluntary Service to support older and vulnerable people throughout Great Britain during the Coronavirus pandemic and in the months to come as our NHS and our communities recover.
+Help Royal Voluntary Service to support vulnerable people throughout Great Britain as our NHS and communities recover from the coronavirus pandemic.

-Royal Voluntary Service has launched a national emergency appeal to raise £5million to allow us to provide a lifeline to tens of thousands of vulnerable and older people during this crisis.
-The Coronavirus Pandemic is an unprecedented event in our lifetime, and we are now mobilising to support Britain as we did during WW2, when we helped communities cope with the hardships of war.
+Our national emergency appeal to raise £5million will allow us to provide a lifeline to tens of thousands of vulnerable people during this crisis.
+The pandemic has been an unprecedented event in our lifetime, and we have mobilised to support Britain as we did during WW2, when we helped communities cope with the hardships of war.

-Right now, older and vulnerable people in our communities are at risk
+Right now, vulnerable people in our communities are at risk

 Our services provide a lifeline to people in hospitals and in the community – to those who find themselves in a vulnerable situation and in need of some support.
 Now, due to the pandemic, the NHS is facing a significant backlog of appointments, and so the demand for our services is going to increase significantly in order to help reduce the strain.

 - Make hundreds of thousands of calls offering companionship, support and advice

-- Deliver essential food, toiletries and prescriptions to people unable to leave their homes, which in turn supports all of us to protect the NHS
+- Deliver essential food, toiletries and prescriptions to people unable to leave their homes

 - Transport people to important medical appointments

-- Address loneliness by delivering in-home activities through a new ‘virtual village hall’ to help tackle the issues arising from isolation and help protect physical and mental health.
+- Address loneliness by delivering in-home activities through our ‘virtual village hall’ to help tackle the issues arising from isolation and help protect physical and mental health

 We urgently need funding to help support our new ways of delivering these essential life-saving services.
-We have proven through the rapid mobilisation of NHS Volunteer Responders what is possible to achieve and we must continue to step up through this crisis and after when our NHS and communities will need our help and support to recover.
+We have proven through the rapid mobilisation of NHS Volunteer Responders what is possible to achieve, and we must continue to be there when our NHS and communities need our help and support to recover.

-Please donate and help us continue to support vulnerable and older people across Great Britain and minimise the impact of COVID-19 today.
+Please donate today and help us continue to support vulnerable people across Great Britain.

 Give help.
 Give hope.